Cornell University: Rankings

 Cornell University has been routinely ranked among the top academic institutions in the nation and world by independent ranking assessments.
-In 2024, Cornell was ranked 10th in the U.S. and 12th in the world by QS World University Rankings and 20th in the world by Times Higher Education World University Rankings.
-The university has garnered praise for its contributions to research, community service, social mobility, and sustainability, evidenced by its placement in The Washington Monthly and The Princeton Review rankings.
+In 2026, Cornell was ranked 7th in the U.S. and 16th in the world by QS World University Rankings and 18th in the world by Times Higher Education World University Rankings.
+In 2023, the university was ranked 10th in the U.S. by The Washington Monthly, which factors research, community service, social mobility, and sustainability into its ratings.

 In its annual edition of “America's Best Architecture & Design Schools,” the journal Design Intelligence ranked Cornell's Bachelor of Architecture program best in the nation for much of the 21st century, including from 2000 to 2002, 2005 to 2007, 2009 to 2013, and 2015 to 2016.
 In its 2011 survey, the program ranked first and the Master of Architecture program ranked sixth nationally.
 In 2017, Design Intelligence ranked Cornell's Master of Landscape Architecture program fourth in the nation and its Bachelor of Science in Landscape Architecture program fifth nationally.

 Among business schools in the U.S., Forbes ranked the Cornell Johnson Graduate School of Management ninth nationally in 2019.
 In 2020, The Washington Post ranked the school eighth for salary potential, and Poets & Quants ranked it 13th nationally, fourth in the nation for investment banking, and sixth globally for salary.
 The Cornell Johnson Graduate School of Management was ranked 11th nationally by Bloomberg Businessweek in 2019, and 11th nationally and 14th globally by The Economist.
 In 2013, the Johnson school was ranked second for sustainability by Bloomberg Businessweek.

 Cornell's international relations program is ranked among the best in the world by Foreign Policy magazine's Inside the Ivory Tower survey, which ranked Cornell's undergraduate program 12th and its doctorate program 11th in 2012.
 In 2015, Cornell was ranked third among New York colleges and universities for professor salaries.